minio/minio/browser/README.md

 yarn release
 ```

-This generates ui-assets.go in the current direcotry.
+This generates ui-assets.go in the current directory.
 Now do `make` in the parent directory to build the minio binary with the newly generated ``ui-assets.go``

 ### Run Minio Browser with live reload